yukiokun057/vue-article-test/README.md

 # vue-article-test

 Vue application for a test task.
+Build it and you can observe an article about Lorem Ipsum :)
+⏲ Designed for a 6 hours

-🎪 App features:
+## 🎪 App features:
 • Sign in / Sign Up / Logout
+• Server work emulation
 • Observe the article
 • Observe the comments
 • Add the comment if user authorised

-⏲ Designed for a 6 hours.

-👨‍🔧What can enhance:
+## 👨‍🔧 What could be enhanced:
 • Add loading indicators in places where emulates work with a server
 • Change work of 'comment adding' feature.
 Should use promises in the code and add comment-object into the store.
 Then change property 'isConfirmed' to true and play it out with styles

 ## Project setup
 ```